-My research extends across several substantive areas in the study of international affairs and comparative politics.
-They include international hierarchy, human rights, United States-led military interventions, Canadian foreign and defence policy, arms trade, and the Balkans (I have given evidence and advice to governments and non-governmental organizations on some of these).
+My research extends across several substantive areas in International Relations and comparative politics: international hierarchy, human rights, United States-led military coalitions, Canadian foreign and defence policy, arms trade, and the Balkans.
+I have given evidence and advice to governments and non-governmental organizations on some of these.
 Recent and ongoing highlights:

 The World of the Right